lukecioffi/Ghost-House-Pong-Game/README.md

 # GhostHousePong
 Ghost House Pong is a small-scale Unity tennis game I developed in early 2022 as part of a Game Jam.
 Its main game mode is flexible with numerous customization options, local multiplayer with controller support, and a rudimentary AI to play against.

+This repository contains the project folder and all accompanying files.
+For a playable build, visit the game's **itch.io** page listed below.

 **Main Page:** https://lucaspucas.itch.io/ghost-house-pong

 HOW TO PLAY